rocky-linux/documentation/docs/guides/backup/rsync_ssh.md

 * -e, specify the remote shell to use
 * --delete, which says if the target directory has a file in it that doesn't exist on the source, get rid of it

-Next, we need to set up a script by creating a file for it.
-(Again, use your favorite editor if you are not familiar with vi.)
+Next, we need to set up a script by creating a file for it (again, use your favorite editor if you are not familiar with vi).
 To create the file, just use this command:

 `vi /usr/local/sbin/rsync_dirs`